 - Tuesday: time specific rate, 2 pm to 11:59 pm = $30/hour

-- Wednesday (holiday configured in Accounting Settings>Holidays): Holiday box is checked for Wednesdays, time specific rate = $50/hour
+- Wednesday (holiday configured in accounting settings>holidays): apply only on holiday box is checked for Wednesdays, time specific rate = $50/hour

 - Friday: time specific rate, 12:00 am to 11:59 pm = $25/hour

-For the sake of this example, Thursday, December 26 is also configured as a holiday for this year, but it does not have a time specific rate that applies since the Holiday box is only checked for Wednesday.
+For the sake of this example, Thursday, December 26 is also configured as a holiday for this year, but it does not have a time specific rate that applies since the apply only on holiday box is only checked for Wednesday.